TelegramPlayground/PyroTGFork/docs/source/index.rst

 Support
 -------

-If you'd like to support Pyrogram, you can consider:
+If you'd like to support this fork, you can consider reading `this message <https://PyroTGFork.t.me/2>`__.

-- `Become a GitHub sponsor <https://github.com/sponsors/delivrance>`_.
-- `Become a LiberaPay patron <https://liberapay.com/delivrance>`_.
-- `Become an OpenCollective backer <https://opencollective.com/pyrogram>`_.

 How the Documentation is Organized
 ----------------------------------